dmmaus/mezzacotta-generator/README.md

 The only case specifier supported so far is:

-* `@titlecase`.
-This specifies that strings returned by the current file will be capitalised in [Title Case](https://en.wiktionary.org/wiki/title_case).
+* `@titlecase`: This specifies that strings returned by the current file will be capitalised in [Title Case](https://en.wiktionary.org/wiki/title_case).

 ## Text substitution